wonderwp/Documentation/src/03_Framewok_components/05_Forms/01_The_Form_Builder.md

 ## How to create a form

 1. WonderWp provides a form factory available in the container.
-Ask it to give you a new instance like so : `$form = $container['wwp.forms.form'];`
+Ask it to give you a new instance like so : `$form = $container['wwp.form.form'];`
 2. Once you've got your instance, add some fields to it via its `addField` method.
 You can find the complete list of available fields objects under WonderWp/Component/Form/Field namespace.
 The next document section describes them all if you want to know more about the parameters they use.

 ## Example